stevencombs/retrocombs.github.io/_posts/2020/2020-03-28-unbox-cloner-box-pro.md

 > **SIDE NOTE:** I'm learning to use the free [DaVinci Resolve version 16.2](https://www.blackmagicdesign.com/products/davinciresolve/).
 Amazing video editing software and I don't know how or why it is free!
 There will probably more information on that side project in the future (or not; who knows).

-Drop a comment below and let me know if you use a [Cloner Alliance Box Pro](https://amzn.to/2UMUOCd).
+Drop a comment below and let me know if you use a [Cloner Alliance Box Pro (#Ad)](https://amzn.to/2UMUOCd).
 I'd love to hear from folks who use it in creative ways and with OSB Studio (if that is possible).